rackerlabs/technical-blog/_posts/2020-06-18-rackspace-now-offers-database-migration-services.md

 Rackspace database and cloud specialists can assess an organization’s database environment.
 They evaluate how your application is leveraging data, discuss your business goals, develop a migration strategy, prepare a detailed migration plan, manage the migration, and return each database to production.
-The Database Migration Solution consists of service blocks that give you flexibility to leverage the right level of expertise for your business.
+The Database Migration Solution consists of service blocks that give you the flexibility to leverage the right level of expertise for your business.
 You can customize your database migration solution by choosing from the following service blocks:

 - Assessment and Strategy
 - Process Transformation